 RP1/RP2 De-Identified Data: Retained indefinitely.
 This data has been further processed and de-identified for specific analyses related to RP1 and RP2.

 Inferential Data: Retained indefinitely.
 This includes aggregated and synthetic data derived from the analysis of the other data categories.

-Data Retention
+Ongoing Monitoring After executing a Data Transfer Agreement (DTA), ongoing monitoring ensures compliance with the terms of the agreement, including periodic reviews and audits if necessary.

-Participant data and the data of the children will be retained for a period for at least 5 years after the completion of the project for historical, statistical or research purposes as provided for by POPIA.
-Appropriate safeguards will be established to secure the records and ensure that the data is not used for any other purpose than the purpose for which the data was originally collected.
-In any event, no records will be retained for longer than as per applicable regulations
+By adhering to these procedures, the HE²AT Center ensures that data sharing is conducted responsibly, ethically, and in a manner that maximizes the utility of the data for future research while protecting the rights and privacy of data subjects.

 Roles and responsibilities